 A bruise forms when a soft tissue injury occurs, breaking the veins and capillaries under the skin.
-Red blood cells pour out of the broken vessels and collect under your skin, which causes the discolored markings.
-Some people are prone to bruises whereas others have stronger skin tissue.
+Red blood cells pour out of the broken vessels and collect under your skin, which causes discolored markings.
+Some people are prone to bruises, whereas others have stronger skin tissue.

 Since you have veins and capillaries throughout your body, bruises can form anywhere.
 Your Manhattan dermatologist regularly sees bruising.
 Common places for bruises include your:

 And your NYC dermatologist has extensive experience in treatment for bruised tailbones, bruised knee treatment, bruised ribs treatment, and bone bruise treatment.
 Serious bruises require medical attention and treatments.
 Recovery, risks, and side effects depend on a range of issues, from your general health to your age and how extensive the damage is.

 Main Characteristics of a Bruised Tailbone